Come to Me (Diddy song): Critical reception

 The song received mixed reviews from critics.
 Kate Maidens of Gigwise wasn't impressed of the song calling it a "mediocre, second hand track."
 Although she did compliment Scherzinger for adding "some cutting edge vocals."
 Miriam Zendle of Digital Spy awarded the song 3 out 5 stars noted that "although this track is not one of the best we've heard from him, it's still clear that [Diddy has] put effort in with production."

 Chart performance

-"Come to Me" debuted on the U.S. Billboard Hot 100 at number ninety-three and peaked at number nine on its eighth week on the chart.
-It debuted on the U.S. Billboard Hot 100 at number ninety-three at its moderate digital downloads from its release.
-In its second week, "Come to Me" gained high single sales and digital downloads but moderate airplay pushing its position at number twenty-five, with one of the highest jumps in the Hot 100.
-Having high single sales across the U.S, "Come to Me" peaked at number nine on the U.S. Billboard Hot 100 Singles Sales.
-"Come to Me" has also gained high digital downloads, making it a peak at number fifteen on the U.S. Billboard Hot Digital Songs.
+"Come to Me" debuted on the U.S. Billboard Hot 100 at number 93 and peaked at number 9 on its eighth week on the chart.
+In its second week, "Come to Me" gained high single sales and digital downloads but moderate airplay pushing its position at number 25.
+Having high single sales across the U.S, "Come to Me" peaked at number 9 on the U.S. Billboard Hot 100 Singles Sales.
+"Come to Me" has also gained high digital downloads, making it a peak at number 15 on the U.S. Billboard Hot Digital Songs.